-As the impact of COVID-19 continues to create unprecedented challenges for the UK economy, taxpayers are advised to keep their accounts up to date.
+The coronavirus (COVID-19) pandemic has undoubtedly taken its toll on the UK economy, creating unprecedented challenges for businesses and individuals.
+As a result, taxpayers are advised to keep their affairs up to date.
 It is more important than ever to plan ahead and make sure you are using the reliefs available to you.